discord-modmail/modmail/CONTRIBUTING.md

 ## Project Setup

-So you wanna contribute some code!
+So you want to contribute some code!
 That's great!
 This project uses GitHub Pull Requests to manage contributions, so [read up on how to fork a GitHub project and file a PR](https://guides.github.com/activities/forking) if you've never done it before.

 ### Test Server and Bot Account